M66B/FairEmail/FAQ.md

 * Required server components are disabled, please see [this article](https://learn.microsoft.com/en-us/exchange/troubleshoot/user-and-shared-mailboxes/pop3-imap-owa-activesync-office-365) about enabling IMAP, MAPI, etc.
 * Push messages are enabled for too many folders: see [this FAQ](#user-content-faq23) for more information and a workaround
 * There were too many login attempts in a too short time, for example by using multiple email clients at the same time
+* The wrong account was selected in the Microsoft account selector, for example an account with a different email address or a personal instead of a business account
 * An ad blocker or DNS changer is being used
 * There is a problem with the Exchange server license: it might be expired or for another server edition
 * An alias email address is being used as username instead of the primary email address